Planning applications: Woking and Surrey Heath Borough Councils

 Canalside

-2025/0103: Prior Approval under provisions of Schedule 2, Part 3, Class MA of Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) for change of use from Commercial, Business and Service (Use Class E) to Dwellinghouses (Use Class C3) to provide 33x residential units.
+2025/0118: Prior approval under Part 20, Class AA of Schedule 2 of Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) for construction of two additional storeys above existing commercial building to provide 34x flats.
 6 Church Street West

 Heathlands